If you are like most eCommerce entrepreneurs we talk to, you know you need to hire a bookkeeper, but you struggle with how to get started.

 The qualification and registration requirements differ from country to country.
-Be sure to ask your bookkeeper what their qualifications are and whether they are registered to lodge / file sales tax in your country,
+Be sure to ask your bookkeeper what their qualifications are and whether they are registered to lodge / file sales tax in your country.

 3. What is their level of expertise?

 You could also ask to talk with one of their clients or an accountant that they work with.
 Plus, it never hurts to really dig into their expertise and work experience to find out where their strengths and weaknesses lie.